Tuesday, 10 November 2020

 Meanwhile, here are my tips for charity shopping:

 1. Don’t go for something specific.
 If you’re looking for just the right pair of jeans, or loose shirt, or hat, forget it.
 Grab what you like when you see it.
-It might be an overcoat in summer, or a formal shirt when he might never give another presentation.
+It might be an overcoat in summer, or a formal shirt when you might never give another presentation.
 But if that shirt skims your waist or makes you walk tall, snap it up.

 2. Check weak spots.
 Armpits and collars.
 I’ve even been known to give clothes a quick sniff.